stevenbraham/runescape-profile-page/readme.md

 If you want to create your own minified version for production, exectute `grunt dist`.

+# Credits

+This project uses the [Material design light framework](http://www.getmdl.io/) from Google.
+The photo in the background was taken by [Ales Krivec](https://stocksnap.io/photo/0091EB4FC5).
+This project also relies on the jQuery framework.

 # License

 I have bought the icons used in the live demo, therefore they are not included in this git repo.